metagenomics/MeRaGENE/README.md

 ### Note! this project is under development (working scripts are provided in the "original" branch)

+### Introduction

+MeRaGENE a newly developed bioinformatics pipeline.

+MeRaGENE is based on profile Hidden-Markov-Models (pHMM) which can be build from any gene set.
+Furthermore it allows to scale on a single multicore machine and also on different cluster systems.
+MeRaGENE first scans the metagenome dataset for similarities to the predefined pHMMs.
+To verify the identified hits, a BLASTp search on the NCBI nr database is performed.
+Multiple settings like E-value thresholds, gene coverage, etc. are tested to further enhance the reliability of identified hits.
+Finally, all results are summarized in one HTML file and visualized in charts.
+This allows to explore results easier and thereby optimizes the interpretation of findings.

 ## Development Guide

 This project uses the [GitHub flow](https://guides.github.com/introduction/flow/).
 The basic idea of the